pacifics/PassDao/README.md

 ## The Committee Room Smart Contract

-Smart contract used to submit proposals to vote and to execute the decisions of the shareholders.
+Smart contract used to submit proposals, to vote and to execute the decisions of the shareholders.

 Public functions are :